-Note: Below is the final chapter of The “Plan A” Diet: Combining Whole Food, Plant-Based Nutrition with the Timeless Wisdom of Scripture.
+Note: Below is an edited version of the final chapter of The “Plan A” Diet: Combining Whole Food, Plant-Based Nutrition with the Timeless Wisdom of Scripture.
 I pray it will bless and inspire you.

 Life is SHORT.

 Humans are like a passing breath; their time on earth is like a shadow that passes over us during the day and soon is gone.
 (Psalm 144:4, VOICE)

 Congratulations for having read this book!
 You’re obviously interested in your health and willing to pursue some type of action.
 Bravo, my friend.
 I encourage you to continue on the journey by fully adopting The “Plan A” Diet and experiencing for yourself the benefits it offers.
 I’ll be praying for your success, and I’m available to you online.

 There are two final thoughts I’d like to share.
 If we were sitting across the table from each other enjoying a cup of tea and discussing things of great importance, these are the sentiments I would urge you to deeply consider.

 Life is short.
 Scripture includes many reminders that our lives are like withering grass, fading wildflowers, a passing breath, or a vanishing vapor.
 James 4:14 compares our lives to a wisp of fog, catching a brief bit of sun before disappearing.